ricardojudo/SolarVillage/README.md

 ## New Order Permitting KJar and JBoss BPMS
 For setting up this demo in a local evironment its required a JBoss BPMS installation with some configuration.
 Indeed the demo was built on VirtualBox environment provided in the BPMS Advanced course hence some specific configurations for the demo were defined upon that environment.

 - It is necesary to define a group called _sales_ and at least one user who belongs to the _sales_ group.
+In my case, a user called _ricardojudo_ was defined.
 - For the client invocations via REST API is required a kie-server container called _solar-village_.
 In this container the new-order-permitting kjar should be deployed.
 - An SMTP resource is needed in order to send notifications.
 The simple SMPT server script and the settings of the _Human Task Escalation and Deadlines Lab_ were used for the development.